 We continued onto the first water cache at 14 miles in.
 I had started with 1.75 liters of water, which was more than enough.
 One of the shuttle drivers had been suggesting 6 liters to start with, which is a good idea for people that are inexperienced.
 But I am a seasoned camel.
 I drank another liter at the cache and filled my requisite 1.75 in bottle storage.
 My plan was to make it to the next cache for the night, which was another 12 miles.

-At the end of the day, we were ahead of all but one hiker that had started that day.
+At the end of the day, we were ahead of all but one hiker that had started that day, Peanut (who I later found out had gotten dropped off by his dad well before everyone else).
 We had to walk into the evening to get to the cache but it was worth it.
 There were thunderstorms all around and the lightening show was fabulous.
 It was getting hard to find the trail markers in the failing light but I made it just in time.

 A border patrol truck was parked nearby and as we were all having dinner, we saw some weird lights in the distance.
 We thought they might be hiker headlamps but the direction was wrong and the movement too erratic.
 Then they seemed to elevate and we concluded that they must be drones.
 For what, I can only speculate.
 But what did I care.
 I was fed, had tons of water, and ready for bed.
 What a great start!